ZeroDotCMD/SimpleAddon/README.md

 Install quick start macros
-SSH into your printer and run this command to copy Quick Start and Eddy calibration to your install.
+SSH into your printer and run this command to install Eddy calibration, Quick Start and Auto Save Z Offset to your install.

 ```
 mkdir -p /usr/data/printer_data/config/simpleaddon